Daksh3K/Learning-Management-System/Tests.md

 -Step 3: In order to logout, either click the “Logout” button or the “X” at the top right corner of the teacher menu JFrame.
 You should see the start menu screen that has the “Create Account” button and “Login” button.
 You’ve successfully logged out of your account.

-Expected result: Starting from the quiz JFrame, a teacher was able to logout of their account
+Expected Result: Starting from the quiz JFrame, a teacher was able to logout of their account

+Test Status: Passed

 ## Test 7: Log in as student
 -Step 1: using the student account we made earlier, let’s login to our student account.
 Click the “Login” button on the “Start Menu” JFrame, enter “studentEmail” (this was the email we used earlier to create the student account) in the text field, and press the “OK” button.
 You should see this student menu after logging in:

 ![studentMenu](https://user-images.githubusercontent.com/89658307/145702979-90cd6438-e6d5-4975-8df8-8e84f344d05a.PNG)

+Expected Result: user successfully logs in as a student and sees the student menu.

+Test Status: Passed

 ## Test 8: Taking a quiz
 -Step 1: From the student menu, press the “View Courses To Take Quizzes” Button.
 You will see this on your screen afterward: